-We had cash, cash equivalents and investments of \$104.4 million as of June 30, 2014, consisting of cash, U.S. Treasury money market fund, government-sponsored enterprise securities, corporate bonds and commercial paper.
+We had cash, cash equivalents and investments of \$93.4 million as of September 30, 2014, consisting of cash, U.S. Treasury money market funds, government-sponsored enterprise securities, corporate bonds and commercial paper.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because most of our investments are interest-bearing.
 Our available-for-sale securities are subject to interest rate risk and will fall in value if market interest rates increase.
 Due to the short-term duration of most of our investment portfolio and the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.

 We contract with CROs and contract manufacturers globally.
 We may be subject to fluctuations in foreign currency rates in connection with these agreements.
 Transactions denominated in currencies other than our functional currency are recorded based on exchange rates at the time such transactions arise.
-As of June 30, 2014, \$1.6 million of our total liabilities were denominated in currencies other than our functional currency.
+We do not currently hedge our foreign currency exchange rate risk.
+As of September 30, 2014, \$1.5 million of our total liabilities were denominated in currencies other than our functional currency exchange rates would not have a material effect on our financial position, results of operations or cash flows.